 Discover and schedule content for social media and blogs

-ContentStudio is marketed as a social media content scheduling tool, but it’s also a great content curation platform.
+ContentStudio is marketed as a social media content scheduling tool, but it’s also a great content discovery and content curation platform.
 While not as fully-featured or powerful as Social Animal or PeakMetrics, ContentStudio offers a much faster route to finding and sharing content.
-It’s an all-in-one product for social media managers or anyone looking to regularly share curated content or their own content without spending all day on it.
+It’s an all-in-one social media marketing tool for sharing curated content and saving time.
 Read more about ContentStudio's features here.

-- One-stop-shop for curation, discovey, and sharing on social media platforms
+- One-stop-shop for curation, discovery, and sharing on social platforms

 - Analysis tools that let you see exactly what’s working